nitrite/nitrite-doc/java-sdk/getting-started.md

 }
 ```

+!!!primary
+You need Java 11 or above to use Nitrite database.
+!!!

 ## Upgrade from 3.x

 If you are upgrading from 3.x, please note that there are lots of breaking changes in the API.
 The whole library is re-written from scratch.
 It is recommended to go through this guide before upgrading.